magalhini/magalhini.github.com/_posts/2016-04-11-deep-into-opentype-features.md

 }
 {% endhighlight %}

-`font-variant-*` acts like a shorthand for the OpenType sub-properties, while `font-feature-settings` acts like a single rule containing a list of the sub-properties we want to enable.
+`font-variant-*` acts like a more specific rule for the individual OpenType sub-properties, while `font-feature-settings` behaves like a single rule, containing a list of the sub-properties we want to enable.

 These two properties, refer to **high-level** and **low-level** syntax.
 They can inherit from each other, but not all rules or browsers can do so elegantly, hence why their usage can be tricky to get right.